sensson/puppet-powerdns/README.md

 }
 ```

-The module also has limited support for using postgresql and bind as the powerdns backend.
+The module also has limited support for using PostgreSQL and Bind as the PowerDNS backend.

 To use postgresql you must set `backend_install` and `backend_create_tables` to false.
 eg